BCom Career Managers

 This team offers a variety of coaching and advising appointments you can book to get personalized, 1:1 support.

-In addition to bookable 1:1 coaching and advising appointments, the BCom Career Managers offer Virtual Drop-Ins on Thursdays at 12pm-2pm and Tuesdays at 7:30am-9:30am on Collaborate Ultra.
+In addition to bookable 1:1 coaching and advising appointments, the BCom Career Managers offer Virtual Drop-Ins on Monday-Thursday at 12pm-2pm and Tuesdays at 7:30am-9:30am on Collaborate Ultra.

 Your Career Managers will work alongside you throughout your degree to help you take action and thrive in both your personal and professional life.